Our Mission

 They were concerned by the many health related issues of hunger showing up dramatically in the medical system and wanted to do something to address hunger.

 The first meeting of the Hunger Coalition was in September 2011.
-Members have been meeting monthly since then at Mt.
-Carmel Hospital in Colville WA.
+Members have been meeting monthly since then.

 Our Coalition